Ethel Merman: Early career

 During a two-week singing engagement at a club in midtown Manhattan called Little Russia, Merman met agent Lou Irwin, who arranged for her to audition for Archie Mayo, a film director under contract at Warner Bros.
 He offered her an exclusive six-month contract, starting at $125 per week, and Merman quit her day job, only to find herself idle for weeks while waiting to be cast in a film.
 She urged Irwin to cancel her agreement with Mayo; instead, he negotiated her a better deal allowing her to perform in clubs while remaining on the Warner Bros.'s payroll.
 Merman was hired as a torch singer at Les Ambassadeurs, where the headliner was Jimmy Durante; the two became lifelong friends.
+She worked with Durante with his trio of Clayton, Jackson and Durante.
 She caught the attention of columnists such as Walter Winchell and Mark Hellinger, who began to give her publicity.
 Soon after, Merman underwent a tonsillectomy, which she feared would damage her voice, but after recovering, she discovered it was more powerful than ever.

 While singing in vaudevillian revues on the Keith Circuit, Merman was signed to replace Ruth Etting in the Paramount film Follow the Leader (1930), starring Ed Wynn and Ginger Rogers.
 Following a successful seven-week run at the Brooklyn Paramount, she was signed to perform at the Palace for $500 per week.
-During the run, theater producer Vinton Freedley saw her sing and invited her to audition for the role of San Francisco café singer Kate Fothergill in the new George and Ira Gershwin musical Girl Crazy.
+During the run, theater producer Vinton Freedley saw her sing and invited her to audition for the role of San Francisco café singer Kate Fothergill in his new musical by George and Ira Gershwin, Girl Crazy.
 Upon hearing her sing "I Got Rhythm", the Gershwins immediately cast her, and Merman began balancing daytime rehearsals with her matinee and evening performance schedule at the Palace.
-Merman introduced the songs "Sam and Delilah" and "Boy!
-What Love Has Done to Me!" as well as "I Got Rhythm" in the show.

 Girl Crazy opened on October 14, 1930, at the Alvin Theatre, where it ran for 272 performances.
 The New York Times noted Merman sang "with dash, authority, good voice and just the right knowing style", and The New Yorker called her "imitative of no one."
 Merman was indifferent to her reviews, prompting George Gershwin to ask her mother: "Have you ever seen a person so unconcerned as Ethel?"
+Her memorable, showstopping, performance of "I Got Rhythm" made her an instant star.
+She held a high note in the song for a full second chorus.
+Merman also introduced the songs "Sam and Delilah" and "Boy!
+What Love Has Done to Me!" in the show.